I’d love to show you how to build a charcuterie board to feed a crowd!

 Some spreadable jams and mustards are the icing on the cake for a good charcuterie.
-Choose according to you personal tastes.
+Choose according to your personal tastes.
 A fig spread is always a good idea, and some honey is one of my personal favorites to add to charcuterie.

 After you have the basics chosen, fill in with a variety of fresh and dried fruits, fresh vegetables, mixed nuts, chocolates and other sweets.

-For this arrangement I used some little chocolate Santas, some small cinnamon cookies, fresh grapes, dried apricots, stuffed olives, cornichon pickles, and the Sweet & Spicy mixed nuts and Cinnamon Vanilla Almonds I made myself.
+For this arrangement, I used some little chocolate Santas, some small cinnamon cookies, fresh grapes, dried apricots, stuffed olives, cornichon pickles, and the Sweet & Spicy mixed nuts and Cinnamon Vanilla Almonds I made myself.

 You also want some savory options such as mini pickles, olives, antipasti, or pickled vegetables.